 To directly map B. cinerea genes that control differential virulence on wild and domestic tomatoes, we used the least-squared mean virulence of each isolate on all wild and all domesticated tomato genotypes as two traits.
 We also calculated a domestication sensitivity trait; the relative difference in lesion size for each isolate between domesticated and wild hosts.
 Using these three traits, we conducted GWA within B. cinerea to map genes in the pathogen that respond to domestication shifts in the plant.
 Using the mean lesion area of the B. cinerea isolates on the wild or domestic tomato hosts identified a complex pattern of significant SNPs similar to the individual tomato accessions (Figure R6).
-B. cinerea response to tomato domestication appears to be polygenic, with many loci of trait-dependent small effect sizes.
-Domestication sensitivity often identified unique SNPs from domesticated or wild tomato alone (Figure R8).

-We annotated genes from B. cinerea T4 gene models within 2kb of significant SNPs.
-At the gene level, 8 genes were associated with domesticated, wild, and domestication sensitivity phenotypes, and 1040 genes were uniquely identified by a single domestication phenotype (Figure R8C).
-A total of 1935 genes contained significant SNPs (>99% SNP within 2kb) when studied for one or more of the domestication phenotypes (Table S1).
-These 1935 genes represent a total of 723 functional categories as annotated.
-Of these, only 17 functions are significantly overrepresented (Fisher exact test, p=0.05; Table S1) when compared to the whole-genome annotation of 14539 genes and 2539 functions.
+This had a high degree of overlap between the two traits.
+In contrast, the Domestication Sensitivity trait identified a much more limited set of SNPs that had less overlap with either the mean lesion area on Domestic or Wild tomato (Figure R6).
+To begin querying the underlying gene functions for these various B. cinerea loci, we called genes as significant if there was a SNP within 2kb of that gene (Figure R8C).
+Using all 1935 genes linked to domestication in a GO enrichment analysis found only 17 biological functions as significantly overrepresented (Fisher exact test, p=0.05; Table S1) when compared to the whole-genome annotation of 14539 genes.
 These functional categories include enzymes, metal ion binding, transport, catalysis, signaling, gene silencing and mRNA splicing.
-None of the overrepresented functions include classical virulence or pathogenicity.
-This suggests that most variation in B. cinerea genetic control of virulence acts to change biochemistry in the pathogen.
+None of the overrepresented functions include classical virulence or pathogenicity annotations.
+Sensitivity genes blah blah blah.
+Thus, the genetic architecture of how B. cinerea response to tomato domestication appears to be polygenic, with many loci of trait-dependent small effect sizes.
+But there is an apparent subset of B. cinerea genes that may be specific to the genetic changes that occurred in tomato during domestication.

 DISCUSSION